ljmesi/Bioinfo-template/README.md

 docker build -t image_name:version.number docker/
 ```

+Here you should exchange `image_name`, `version` and `number` with the
+appropriate values.

 ### 5\.
 Run Docker container using the newly built image

 ``` bash
 docker run --name container_name -e PASSWORD=some_really_good_password -p 8787:8787 -v $(pwd):/home/rstudio image_name:version.number
 ```

+Here you should exchange `container_name` with a suitable name.
+Some
-Some more information on running Rocker containers can be found
+more information on running Rocker containers can be found
 [here](https://ropenscilabs.github.io/r-docker-tutorial/).

 ### 6\.
 Access RStudio-Server running in the container through a browser